pubnub/objective-c/iOS/README.md

-# PubNub 3.4.1 for iOS (iPhone and iPad)
+# PubNub 3.4.2 for iOS (iPhone and iPad)
-PubNub 3.4.1 for iOS provides iOS ARC support in Objective-C for the [PubNub.com](http://www.pubnub.com/) real-time messaging network.
+Provides iOS ARC support in Objective-C for the [PubNub.com](http://www.pubnub.com/) real-time messaging network.

 All requests made by the client are asynchronous, and are handled by: